brycehenson/fast_sorted_mask/README.md

 The code here demonstrates the algorithm for both types (counting and subset) in native matlab and provides a number of tests in order to compare the performance.
-For taking small slices of large (>1e6 elments) sorted vectors a speedup of 1000x is demonstrated.
+For taking small slices of large (>1e6 elments) sorted vectors, a speedup of 1000x is demonstrated.

 | ![A comparison of various masking approaches](fig1.png "Fig1") |
 |:--:|